-If the employee is required to work afternoon or night shiftwork for a period fewer than 3 consecutive working days, overtime rates will be paid for any afternoon or night shiftwork.
-An exception to this is where the requirement is caused by the failure of another employee to come on duty at the proper time.
+If the employee is required to work afternoon or night shiftwork for a period fewer than three consecutive working days, overtime rates will be paid for any afternoon or night shiftwork.
+An exception to this is where the requirement is caused by the failure of any other employee to come on duty at the proper time.